Skip to Main

 Research Track

 UT Southwestern has made an institution-wide commitment to training research-oriented residents, and we share that commitment with enthusiasm for training the next generation of psychiatrist-scientists.
 Our research track, Translational Research Activities in Neuropsychiatry (TRAIN), is funded by the National Institute of Mental Health and designed to allow flexibility for residents to develop and implement translational research projects.
-TRAIN residents have access to didactics, financial support, and protected time for research.
+TRAIN residents have protected time for completion of mentored research projects and engage in research track specific didactics.

 With our diverse and extensive faculty, we are uniquely positioned to prepare residents for successful academic research careers.
 Our close connections with many other departments in provide the framework for a variety of areas of scientific investigation.